nss-day-cohort-30/welcome-to-nashville-sealevel-samurai/README.md

+#Download Instructions

+To download this app, clone or download the repository using the green button on the upeer right corner.

+#Run Instructions

+Run the app in the browser after starting the http-server in the directory of the application.

+The app asks the user to search for things to do in Nashville using a drop-down menu for parks and concerts, and a keyword search for restuarants and meetups.
+Submit buttons to the right of each catergory are used to populate the matching results of each catergory's search.
+The user can add different things to do per catergory by selecting the corresponding "save" button listed for each item in the catergory search results boxes.
+These are then added to the itinerary for the user at the bottom.
+At any point, the intitial search for catergories can be changed as well as the individual selections for the itinerary.
+Finally, the final itinerary can be saved to a pdf document using the "Generate PDF PrintOut" button.

 # Welcome to Nashville: Build an itinerary for a day trip to Music City

 In this app users can search for four different things to do/visit in Nashville: